 Gaelic is the Celtic language still spoken in some parts of Scotland to this day.
 Once the main language across the country, Gaelic is now only spoken by around one percent of the population, particularly in communities in the Outer Hebrides.
 However, Gaelic has left its mark across the whole of Scotland and its influence can be seen in Scottish place names, the names of mountains, on official buildings and on bilingual road signs on the west coast and islands.

-Gaelic has suffered a slow decline over the centuries and there were several historical events which had an impact on the language.
-These important events included the Act of Union with England in 1707, which decreed English as the official language in Scotland and the Highland Clearances in the 19th century which destroyed many Gaelic-speaking communities.
+Gaelic has declined slowly over the centuries and there were several historical events which had an impact on the language.
+These included the Act of Union with England in 1707, after which English became the official language in Scotland, and the Highland Clearances in the 19th century which saw the number of Gaelic-speaking communities fall.

 Thanks to a recent grassroots renaissance, the language has seen a small increase in speakers and learners, with a rise in the number of Gaelic medium schools and courses on offer.
 An act passed by the Scottish Parliament in 2005 saw Gaelic recognised as an official language in Scotland, which led to the creation of the Gaelic development body Bòrd na Gàidhlig.